radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### Servers and Access-Request

-Servers MUST have a per-client boolean configuration flag, which we call “require Message-Authenticator”.
-The default value for this flag MUST be “false” in order to maintain compatibility with legacy clients.

-For simplicity of configuration, servers SHOULD have a similar global flag, which is over-ridden by the more specific per-client flag.
+We mandate the following new behavior for RADIUS servers:

+> When receiving an Access-Request, servers MUST consult the value of the "require Message-Authenticator" flag prior to accepting the packet for processing.
+This flag MUST NOT be consulted for other types of request packets.
+>
-When this flag is set to “false”, RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
+> If "require Message-Authenticator" flag is set to “false”, RADIUS servers MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in Access-Request packets.
 For example, enforcing the requirement that all packets containing EAP-Message also contain a Message-Authenticator attributes, but otherwise accepting and validating the Message-Authenticator attribute if it is present, while taking no action if the attribute is missing.
+>
+> If "require Message-Authenticator" flag is set to "false", RADIUS servers MUST also check the value of the "limit Proxy-State" flag and either accept or discard the packet, based on the checks discussed in []{#limit-proxy-state}, below.
+>
+> If "require Message-Authenticator" flag is set to “true”, the server MUST examine the Access-Request packets for the existence of the Message-Authenticator attributes.
+Access-Request packets which do not contain Message-Authenticator MUST be silently discarded.
+The server MUST then validate the contents of the Message-Authenticator and discard packets which fail this validation ({{RFC2869, Section 5.14}}).
+>
+> Servers MUST NOT discard a packet based on the location of the Message-Authenticator attribute.
+We extend {{RFC2865, Section 5}} to state that RADIUS clients and servers MUST NOT discard packets based on the order or location of any attribute.
+If the Message-Authenticator passes validation, then the packet is authenticatic and it has not been modified.  he location of Message-Authenticator within the packet does not matter for authenticated packets.

-The reason for the historical default value to be “false” is that many RADIUS clients do not send the Message-Authenticator attribute in all Access-Request packets.
-Defaulting to a value of "true" means that the RADIUS server would be unable to accept packets from many legacy RADIUS clients, and existing networks would break.
+The default value for the "require Message-Authenticator" is “false” because many RADIUS clients do not send the Message-Authenticator attribute in all Access-Request packets.
+Defaulting to a value of "true" would mean that the RADIUS server would be unable to accept packets from many legacy RADIUS clients, and existing networks would break.

-If this flag is “false”, then the server can be vulnerable to the attack, even if the client has been updated to always send Message-Authenticator in all Access-Requests.
-The attacker could simply strip the Message-Authenticator from the Access-Request, and proceed with the attack as if client had not been updated.
-As a result, this flag MAY be set to “false” if the client is a NAS, and SHOULD NOT be set to "false" for proxies.
+We note that if this flag is “false”, the server can be vulnerable to the attack, even if the client has been updated to always send Message-Authenticator in all Access-Requests.
+An attacker could simply strip the Message-Authenticator from the Access-Request, and proceed with the attack as if client had not been updated.
+The server then does not see Message-Authenticator in the Access-Request, and accepts the modified packet for processing.

-When this flag is set to “true”, all Access-Request packets which do not contain Message-Authenticator MUST be silently discarded.
-This action protects the server from packets which have been modified in transit to remove Message-Authenticator.

-Administrators can set this flag to “true” for clients which send Message-Authenticator, and leave the flag as “false” for clients which cannot be upgraded.

-We note that "Section 7.2 of {{BLAST}} has the following comment about the FreeRADIUS server, which has had this configuration option since 2008:

-> If support for these old clients is not required, enabling this option would make our attacks infeasible.

-Network administrators MUST set this flag to "true" for all clients which send Message-Authenticator.
+When the "require Message-Authenticator" flag is set to "true", the server is protected from the BlastRADIUS attack.
+Any packet which has been modified by the attacker to remove Message-Authenticator will be discarded by the server.
+Any packet containing Message-Authenticator will be validated using the HMAC-MD5 construct, which is not vulnerable to this attack.

-While servers must validate the contents of Message-Authenticator,  they MUST NOT check the location of that attribute.
+While servers must validate the contents of Message-Authenticator, we reiterate that they MUST NOT check the location of that attribute.
 There is no different meaning in RADIUS if Message-Authenticator is the first, second, or last attribute in a packet.
 Servers MUST accept a RADIUS packet as valid if it passes authentication checks, no matter where Message-Authenticator is located in the packet.

 Unfortunately, there is no way for clients and servers to negotiate protocol-layer features in RADIUS/UDP or RADIUS/TCP.
 An implementation cannot determine if packets are discarded due to an attack, or if they are discarded due to a mismatched configuration between client and server.
 Implementations SHOULD therefore log the fact that the packet was discarded (with rate limits) in order to inform the administrator that either an attack is underway, or that there is a configuration mismatch between client and server.